prometheux-ar/cyberpunk/README.md

 ### A crazy Cyberpunk theme for Visual Studio Code.
 ![Code Screenshot](/assets/preview.png?raw=true "Code Screenshot")
 ### 👾 That's it!
-Activate now the new U. M. B. R. A. mode 👾
+Activate now the U.M.B.R.A. protocol 👾
 ![Code Screenshot](/assets/preview-umbra.png?raw=true "Code Screenshot")
 ## Why Cyberpunk?
 I know, it may look like a rainbow and even give the sensation of distraction.